1936 Tulkarm shooting: Consequences

-In the aftermath of the incidents in April, the British government adopted a form of statutory military law consisting of reprisals and collective punishment, which often served to strike at the general population due to the fact that actual insurgents, who were supported by the civilian populace, were difficult to identify.
-Measures taken included the destruction of property during searches (which included houses and food stocks); an Arab insurgent noted that since the British military was largely unable to strike at them, it resorted to "revenge" and "collective punishment".
+In the aftermath of the incidents in April, the British authorities adopted a form of statutory military law consisting of reprisals and collective punishment, which often served to strike at the general population due to the fact that actual insurgents, who were supported by the civilian populace, were difficult to identify.
+Measures taken included the destruction of property during searches (which included houses and food stocks); an Arab insurgent noted that since British security forces were largely unable to strike at them, they resorted to "revenge" and "collective punishment".
 These tactics achieved some measure of success during the 1936–1939 revolt, although they never achieved the desired level of effectiveness.
-The British government heavily censored Arab-language newspapers in Palestine, which lead to such tactics to go unreported, although such censorship did not apply to Hebrew-language press in the Mandate, which managed to obtain a significant coverage of British military actions in the field.
+The British authorities heavily censored Arab-language newspapers in Palestine, which led to such tactics to go unreported, although such censorship did not apply to Hebrew-language press in the Mandate, which managed to obtain a significant coverage of British military actions in the field.